qutang/mhealth-storage-format/event-filename.md

 #### Examples

-If time zone changes at 10am on a day, then there will be two files, one would be
+If time zone changes from M0500 to M0300 at 10am on a day, and an event happens at 12pm in the old time zone, then there will be two files, one would be